Nedis232250/Triangle-Rasterizer/README.md

 ### How to use:

-1: Open visual studio 2022 community edition and make a project.
+1: Open visual studio 2022 community edition and make a project.\n
 2: Delete all the code in the existing file
 3: There should be a dropdown on the left side of the screen that says your project name.
 Right click it, click properties, go to "Linker" then "System" and change the "SubSystem" parameter from "Console (/SUBSYSTEM:CONSOLE)" to "Windows (/SUBSYSTEM:WINDOWS)".
 Click apply then ok.
 4: Create the six C++/header files with the correct names and paste the code from the repository into the files.